Apple iPhone XS Leak Revealed, Source Is Within Company

 Rumors have been swirling around Apple’s new releases for the past few months.
-As previously reported in Inquisitr, Apple’s next product launch event is scheduled for September 12 at Steve Jobs theater in Cupertino, California.
+As previously reported by the Inquisitr, Apple’s next product launch event is scheduled for September 12 at Steve Jobs theater in Cupertino, California.
 Over the past week, Apple announced the event date and sent out media invitations that caused ripples throughout social media, as Twitter was filled with speculation about the hidden meanings in the invitation design.
 Analysts have also shared their best guesses about the next round of new products, including three new iPhones and the Apple Series 4 Watch.

 The buzz around the launch event intensified as leaked photos of the new iPhone XS and XS Plus, and of the Series 4 Watch, made their way to the media.
 Immediately, users on Twitter posted theories about how the leak could have happened and who was responsible.

-As one Twitter user asked, “HOW IN THE HELL DID THIS LEAK?
+“HOW IN THE HELL DID THIS LEAK?
 Like, I’m genuinely shocked.
 Icons in OS code is one thing (and really dumb), as is early releases of software.
 But a press photo?
-How did this happen?!”
+How did this happen?!” one Twitter user asked.

 Tweets flew back and forth, with some users arguing that the leak was an intentional communication strategy by Apple, while others said that the leak was a bad mistake on Apple’s part and would not have happened under Steve Jobs.